Vietnamese American Literature

 During World War II, when France was overtaken by Hitler, the Vichy government gave access to and resources within the French colonies to Germany’s ally, Japan.
 When the Axis powers were defeated, Vietnam hoped to be acknowledged as a sovereign state, and Hồ Chí Minh, who had by then emerged as leader of the anticolonialist Việt Minh movement, in fact proclaimed Vietnamese independence in 1945.
 However, when the Allies assigned Chinese and British forces to oversee the Japanese withdrawal from Vietnam, British General Douglas Gracey disarmed not only the Japanese but also the Việt Minh.
 He simultaneously imposed martial law and rearmed the main unit of the French Indochina Army, thus paving the way for the French to officially reclaim Vietnam as their colony in 1946, which ignited the Franco-Viet War.

 Famously believing that they would defeat the Vietnamese in a matter of eight days, the French were instead defeated, after eight years of fighting.
 During this time they had been able to control only the cities; the countryside remained the territory of the Việt Minh.
-France hoped to increase its political support by reinstating Emperor Bao Dai and promising Cochinchia status as a constitutent state of France—giving Vietnam a measure of international sovereignty while France determined its foreign policy and international military actions.
+France hoped to increase its political support by reinstating Emperor Bao Dai and promising Cochinchina status as a constitutent state of France—giving Vietnam a measure of international sovereignty while France determined its foreign policy and international military actions.
 In 1949, however, when the Communist Party came to power in China, the Việt Minh gained a powerful supporter.
 The Việt Minh army, which had previously scrounged and smuggled to get weapons, was now supplied with armaments and training from its northern ally.

 As French support for the war in Indochina waned, the government announced that the war would become a topic at the Geneva Conference in 1954.
 In response, Việt Minh General Vỗ Nguyễn Giáp launched an attack against the French base in the mountainous region of Điện Biên Phủ.
-The siege lasted from March to May of 1954 and cost at least fifteen hundred French and eight to ten thousand Vietnamese lives before finally concluding in Vietnamese defeat of the French.
+The siege lasted from March to May of 1954 and cost at least 1,500 French and 8,000 to 10,000 Vietnamese lives before finally concluding in Vietnamese defeat of the French.
 Giáp’s victory at Điện Biên Phủ concluded the war and won Vietnam its independence from France.
 Codifying the terms of peace at the Geneva Conference, the Vietnamese delegates reluctantly accepted a compromise urged by China and the USSR to allow Vietnam to be temporarily divided at the 17th parallel.
-The agreement promised that this division would be temporary, that general elections would be held in 1956, and the nation would be reunited under whichever government won—the northern communists or the pro-Western southern government.
+The agreement promised that this division would be temporary, that general elections would be held in 1956, and that the nation would be reunited under whichever government won—the northern communists or the pro-Western southern government.
 Those elections never took place.